The Consolidated Rite of Freemasonry

 Membership

-Under the English Constitution, this 'non plus ultra' group of Masonic degrees is practiced separately from the three Degrees of the Craft.
-Every candidate must have been a Master Mason for at least one full year, be in good standing with a regular and recognised Craft Lodge, and profess the Trinitarian Christian Faith.
-These are the requisite qualifications as specified by the Supreme Council (see below).
+Under the English Constitution, this “non plus ultra” group of Masonic degrees is practiced separately from the three Degrees of the Craft.
+Every candidate must have been a Master Mason for at least six months and be in good standing with a regular and recognised Craft Lodge, as required by the qualifications specified by the Supreme Council (see below).
+The requirement to profess the Trinitarian Christian Faith was dropped by the Supreme Council in 2024 and no longer applies.

 Organisation

 Assemblies of Freemasons working this set of degrees are called Chapters.
 They work a Perfection Ceremony to bring in new members, as well as an Installation Ceremony for presiding officers.
-Membership in a Rose Croix Chapter is by invitation and allows a Brother to receive the 4th through the 18th Degrees in Freemasonry.
+Membership in a Rose Croix Chapter allows a Brother to receive the 4th through the 18th Degrees in Freemasonry.

 Governing body